vapoursynth/vapoursynth/doc/installation.rst

 You can put your plugin (``.dll``) and script (``.py``) to where you think it is convenient.

-For plugins, you can use ``std.LoadPlugin`` function to load it. there is also a plugin autoloading mechanism to save your time, see blow.
+For plugins, you can use the ``std.LoadPlugin`` function to load them.
+There is also a plugin autoloading mechanism to save you time, see below.

 For scripts, you should add a relative path to ``python<your_python_version>._pth``, then you can import it in your script.